 Why Calculating Your Net Worth is Important

+Your net worth can give you a wake-up call if your finances are in dangerous disarray or give you confidence and peace of mind about your ability to make ends meet and even pursue goals.
+It can also give you a valuable perspective on your finances as you move forward in life.
+Your net worth indicates the condition of your present financial health and aids in determining how to go about meeting your monetary objectives.
 If your net worth is a negative number, then you know you must either earn more, save more or reduce some of your liabilities to make it positive again.
 If your net worth is a positive number, on the other hand, then you know you have a starting point from which to start building toward your goals.
-You also know how much you can spend in the moment without tipping the scales and turning your net worth negative.
+You also know how much you can spend in the moment without tipping the scales and turning your net worth negative.How to Calculate Your Net Worth

 To figure out your net worth, you first need to identify your assets and your liabilities.
 The most obvious of your assets is the cash you have on hand and in savings, but cash is far from your only asset.
 Your assets also include all the things you own of value which you can convert to cash if need be.
-Examples of assets include some of the following:
+Examples of assets include some of the following:- Bank accounts

 - Investments